JCGonzS/mechnetor/static/data/README.txt

 3. Run "create_mongo_dbs.sh" to create Mongo databases and collections

+4. make protein data?

+CHANGE 'GENERAL' FOR 'COMMON' or 'ALL' !!!!!!!!!

 Data Files
 ----------
 Data files are divided into:
-  - general (same for any species) --> static/data/general/
+  - common (same for any species) --> static/data/common/
   - species-specific (eg. Homo sapiens or 'Hsa'): --> static/data/species/Hsa/

 Original data files must be obtained from their original sources and put into one these two directories.
 Required source files are the following:
-> General
+> Common
   - 3did:

 > Species: